Qualifications & Training

 After attaining his degree, he initially worked between two practices, one in Wilton and the other in Basingstoke.
 He has also worked at a practice in Southampton, but mostly spent the last 10 years at a local practice in Alton.
 He attained his Triathlon coaching level 1 in 2007 and level 2 in 2008.

-Kelvin set up Joint Sense Sports Performance in March 2018 and de-registered as a Chiroprator purely to focus more on the coaching & analysis aspects of the business as this is his passion.
+Kelvin set up Joint Sense Sports Performance in March 2018 to incorporate both, the coaching and analysis aspects of running and cycling as this is his passion.

 Personal Life & Achievements